Because you will trust expensive materials to an installer, these tips to help you choose the right person for your project.

 We pride ourselves to be almost exclusively peel and stick installers.

 Our favorite is the Long Term Peel and Stick but we do mainly commercial installations so the strongest adhesive is the best in these cases.
-We have tested it extensively in restaurants, hair salons, office locations and bathrooms where the use is even more demanding, the Long Term is a smooth film with nothing extraordinary apparently but technically is a very tough material.
+We have tested it extensively in restaurants, hair salons, office locations and bathrooms.
+The Long Term is a smooth film with nothing extraordinary apparently, but technically is a very tough material.

 We treat EVERY wall as if it was low VOC, and always wash is with 70% isopropyl alcohol prior a wallpaper install.